Watch PAX West Insider now!

 Monopoly: Number of players, game length and overview

-Monopoly is a board game for two to eight players (the exact number may vary depending on your edition).
-It takes between 20 minutes and three or more hours to play, depending on the number of players and what you roll.
+Two to eight players can play Monopoly (the exact number may vary depending on your edition).
+Monopoly takes between 20 minutes and three or more hours to play, depending on the number of players and what you roll.

 In Monopoly, players are competing to bankrupt their opponents by purchasing property and building houses and hotels to charge the most rent when their rivals land on the spaces.